Last Updated 23rd December 2022

 Best Areas to Live in York

-Whilst York may be a small city, it is home to several distinct areas.
+Whilst York may be a small city, it is home to several great areas.

-Understanding what makes each of these regions within the city is very important before you decided to move.
+Understanding what makes each of these areas within the city good is very important before you decided to move.

-If you do not already live in the area is may be tricky to get a grasp of what each area offers.
+If you do not already live in the area it may be tricky to get a grasp of what each area offers.

-We have put together a shortlist of some of the best areas within York to help you choose the ideal location for you.
+We have put together a short list of some of the best areas to consider when living in York to help you choose the ideal location for you.